rvilgalys/url.computer/Design.md

 ### 2.3.
 Testing the State Hook

-We can test the `useUrlState` hook using the `@testing-library/react-hooks` library.
-This will allow us to test the hook's logic in isolation.
+The `useUrlState` hook will be tested using the `renderHook` utility from `@testing-library/react`.
+This is the current standard for testing hooks in isolation, replacing the deprecated `@testing-library/react-hooks` package.

 **Testing (`tests/hooks/useUrlState.test.ts`):**

 *   Test that the hook initializes with the default state when there is no hash in the URL.
-*   Test that the hook correctly parses the state from the URL hash on initialization.
+*   Test that the hook correctly parses a compressed state from the URL hash on initialization.
-*   Test that updating the state also updates the URL hash with the compressed state.
+*   Test that updating the state via the hook's setter function correctly updates the `window.location.hash` with the new compressed state.

 ## 3. Component Breakdown